-Do you really know what a bezel is and how a ring with an embedded stone is made?
-All the things you need to know about bezel rings ♦ ︎
+Do you really know what a bezel means and what it is?
+And how is a ring with a stone set made?
+Here are the things you need to know about bezel rings.

 Things to know if you like jewelry and you are not a jeweler.
 Do you know what a bezel is?
 What is a set with stone?
 Do you have a ring with a stone set in a bezel?
 If you are curious about what a jewels setting is, read here.